 - Just Say No

-In determining the institutionalized spouse’s income available to pay the cost of the nursing home, a community spouse is first permitted to retain a minimum monthly maintenance income needs allowance that is sometimes referred to as a MMMNIA.
-This means that the community spouse may retain his or her income plus the portion of the institutionalized spouse’s income necessary to allow the community spouse $2,230.00 in income per month.
-There may be an additional amount of income diverted from the institutionalized spouse if the community spouse can demonstrate excess shelter expenses.
-This amount will increase on July 1, 2018.
+In determining the institutionalized spouse’s income available to pay the cost of the nurs- ing home, a community spouse is first permitted to retain a minimum monthly maintenance income needs allowance that is sometimes referred to as a MMMNIA.
+This means that the community spouse may retain his or her income plus the portion of the institutionalized spouse’s income necessary to allow the community spouse $2,058.00 in income per month with a maximum to include excess shelter and a standard utility allowance of no more than $3,161.
+This amount will increase on July 1, 2019.

 One vehicle is excluded in computing countable assets regardless of its age or value.
 A second vehicle is generally excluded if it is more than seven years old.
 If the total face value of the patient’s whole life insurance policies is $2,500 or less, the cash value of the policies is excluded as an asset.
 The full value of an irrevocable burial contract is excluded as an asset.
 Likewise, there is a $2,500 exclusion for bank accounts that have been designated for burial expenses.